 “Yes you are, sir, so I wanted to thank you.”
 As I showered him with words of gratitude, an assistant helped him pull the paper out from underneath the framed glass.
 Unbelievably, he autographed it again.
 I left Mr. Bradbury to the rest of his fans as I walked away with another amazing, unexpected gift from him.

 The gift continues to hang on my classroom wall, and I continue to tell my Smart is Sexy Christmas Story each year.
 It is my Christmas present to my students, because it speaks about living with purpose and leaving a mark on the world.
-It is in that spirit that I end my story with what I have learned is known as the “Gardner’s Passage.”
+It is in that spirit that I end my story with what is known as the “Gardner’s Passage.”
 Merry Christmas to all.

 Everyone must leave something behind when he dies, my grandfather said.
 A child or a book or a painting or house built or a pairs shoes made.
 Or a garden planted.
 Something your hand touched some way so your soul has somewhere to go when you die, and when people look at that tree or that flower you planted, you’re there.
 It doesn’t matter what you do, he said, so long as you change something from the way it was before you touched it into something that’s like you after you take your hands away.
 The difference between the man who just cuts lawns and a real gardener is in the touching, he said.
 The lawn cutter might as well not have been there at all; the gardener will be there a lifetime.